 Sometimes we would go inside the store and sit on a bench where we could watch people checking out.
 We were all praying in our hearts, of course.
 Tina found one woman who had a cast on her leg and was giving directions to her children from a wheelchair.

 Katie spied a young mother, who was on a bench near the front doors of the store.
-She had a basket with very little in it, and she had six children gathered around her, probably six, five, four, three, two, and one (that's how old they looked).
+She had a basket with very little in it, and she had six children gathered around her, probably 6, 5, 4, 3, 2, and 1 (that's how old they looked).
 She was giving each of them a bag to carry.
 One had two loaves of bread.
 From what we could tell, it seemed she had only purchased what she really needed, and only what they could carry.
 Katie approached her and gave her the envelope and shared her little message.
 Then the three of us hid behind one of the posts near the entrance of the store where we could watch without being discovered.
 This sweet mother looked at the pretty envelope for a while, and then carefully opened it.
 She took the note and the money out and sat looking just stunned, as if she couldn't believe it.
 Carefully she put everything back in the envelope and then looked up at us.
 We quickly hid.
 She started after us!
 We started to run!
 She called out, "Stop right where you are!"